Blosc/blogsite/posts/ndim-reductions.rst

 Besides the sum() reduction exercised here, Blosc2 supports a fair range of reduction operators (mean, std, min, max, all, any, etc.), and you are invited to `explore them <https://www.blosc.org/python-blosc2/reference/reduction_functions.html>`_.

 Finally, it is also possible to use reductions even for very large arrays that are stored on disk.
 This opens the door to a wide range of possibilities for data analysis and science, allowing for efficient computations on large datasets that are compressed on-disk and with minimal memory usage.
-We will explore this in a forthcoming tutorial.
+We will explore this in a forthcoming blog.

+We would like to thank `ironArray <https://ironarray.io>`_ for supporting the development of the computing capabilities of Blosc2.
+Then, to NumFOCUS for recently providing a small grant that is helping us to improve the documentation for the project.
+Last but not least, we would like to thank the Blosc community for providing so many valuable insights and feedback that have helped us to improve the performance and usability of Blosc2.